insideout10/wordlift-docs/docs/discover.rst

 Context Cards
 ^^^^^^^^^^^^^^
 **Context Cards** provide an immediate preview of an entity.
-If the entity has been annotated and if links are active, on desktop devices, WordLift will show a preview of the content of the entity page.
+If the entity has been annotated and, if links are active, WordLift will show a preview of the annotated entity.

-By default context cards will show up on *hovering* if Links to Entity Pages are enabled.
+By default context cards will show up on *hovering* if `Links to Entity Pages` <discover.html?highlight=navigator#links-to-entity-pages>`_ are enabled.
 To disable context cards, add the following code to your theme:

 .. code-block:: php